irtlab/rtptools/README.md

 involved (e.g. `-lnsl` for [`have-gethostbyname.c`](have-gethostbyname.c)).

-For C functions that might not be present in the system, we provide autoconfiguration tests and `compat_*.c` implementations.
+For C functions that might not be present in the system, we provide autoconfiguration tests and `compat-*.c` implementations.
 (e.g. [`compat-strtonum.c`](compat-strtonum.c)).
 Please report any that turn out to be missing.